-Obleas are round wafers that are light brown in colour.
-It is a famous Latin American dessert, usually spread with Colombian caramel called arequipe, and topped with cheese, jams, sprinkles, or fruits.
+Obleas are round wafers that are light brown in color that are popular throughout Latin America, and Colombia in particular where they are said to have originated.
+They are usually spread with Colombian caramel called arequipe and topped with cheese, jams, sprinkles or fruits.

 Origin & Cultural Significance

-Other than kitchen pantries, obleas are also mostly sold as street foods.
-Vendors also sold it with a Colombian caramel called arequipe, and other varieties of toppings.
+As well as being a fixture of many kitchen pantries, obleas are also sold as street foods.
+Vendors sell them with a Colombian caramel called arequipe and other varieties of toppings.

-Even well-known personalities tried eating this simple Colombian dessert and Obleas came into the limelight when Mick Jagger was caught enjoying one while he was on a tour in 2016.
+Even well-known personalities have been seen gorging on these simple Colombian snacks, including Mick Jagger was caught enjoying one while he was on a tour in 2016.

 However, in Colombia, obleas have been round and flat for over three hundred years already.
 Originally, it was sold in the streets of Bogota as street food.

 Later on, widespread production of obleas began on the late 40s.
-Eventually, obleas became the “Oubilee” the streets of France, which also became a popular street food.
+Eventually, obleas became known as “Oubilee”on the streets of France where also became a popular street food.

 What Do Obleas Consist Of?